-Up-and-comer OneInThe4rest steps into the spotlight with his infectious pop/R&B banger "Jiu-Jitsu," featuring Chris Brown, premiering exclusively on Billboard.
+Up-and-comer OneInThe4rest steps into the spotlight with his infectious pop/R&B banger "Jiu-Jitsu," featuring Chris Brown.

 Years before a burgeoning songwriting career that included working with Nicki Minaj, French Montana, Big Sean and Tyga, among others, the artist born Melvin Moore was a young boy living in Kansas with his parents -- his mom did theater while his dad was a percussionist -- and little brother.